 Buildings that are simply dilapidated or run down would not necessarily be considered dangerous, but may be dealt with under separate legislation.

-Stratford-on-Avon District Council's policy is to respond to the report of a potentially dangerous building or structure within one hour during working hours, and two hours out of hours.
-This is measured from the point of first contact with the Building Control service to the arrival of an officer at the incident.
+Stratford-on-Avon District Council's policy is to respond to the report of a potentially dangerous building or structure within a time period relative to the danger involved.

 On arrival at the site, the officer will assess the building or structure and take any necessary details.
 They will then decide on the necessary course of action having regard for the Building Act 1984.
 The immediate safety of people in and around the building or structure is the prime consideration.